-Cameron Dueck grew up in a Mennonite family on a remote turkey farm in the Canadian Prairies—an unlikely start for an international journalist, filmmaker and accomplished adventurer.
+Cameron Dueck grew up in a Mennonite family on a remote turkey farm in the Canadian Prairies.
 His journalism career took off in Chicago, where he wrote about American agriculture while learning to sail on Lake Michigan during the weekends.
 He moved on to New York City, where he further whetted his appetite for the open sea and international news.
-It was a natural next step to join Reuters as a correspondent in Singapore, where the idea of foreign ports and strange seas really took hold.
+He next joined Reuters as a correspondent in Singapore, where the idea of foreign ports and strange seas really took hold.

 In 2009 he once again jacked his day job for the sea, this time making a proper expedition of it.
 The Open Passage Expedition set sail for Canada’s Northwest Passage to learn more about how climate change was impacting Inuit communities.
 The journey produced Cameron’s first book, iPad app and documentary film, all titled The New Northwest Passage.
 Cameron was elected to the prestigious New York City-based Explorers Club in recognition of his Arctic voyage.

 In 2012 Cameron set off on a personal journey of discovery, riding a motorcycle 45,000 kilometers from Canada to Argentina to research Menno Moto – A Journey in Search of My Mennonite Identity, a book about Mennonite culture in the Americas, which was released by Biblioasis in Spring, 2020.